SalahBadreddine/poll-app/README.md

 # Quick-Poll App

 A full-stack poll application with multiple questions support, user authentication, and anonymous voting with name requirements.
+This app was implemented as part of SE Lab

 ## Features